h183502/dat110public/week8/week8.md

 6. Extend the broker such that if a subscribing client is currently disconnected and later reconnects, then the client will be provided with the messages that may have been published on the topic while the client was disconnected.

-**It is only required to done one of the tasks 5 and 6 - not both.**
+**It is only required to do one of the tasks 5 and 6 - not both.**

 ### Getting Started

-You should start by cloning the Java code which can be found in the github repository
+You should start by cloning the Java code which can be found in the github repository (CMOING SOON)

 https://github.com/selabhvl/dat110-project2-startcode.git